 I have always supported the Credit Union movement through my mum’s involvement in Glasgow credit union’s and joined EKCU in 2014 as a volunteer teller, becoming a member of staff in 2016.
 I am the first point of call for members visiting the office, but I’m also fully trained as a loan officer and able to sign up new members.
 I have undertaken Business studies, Accounting and a HNC in Communications.
 I have recently been appointed as the Health and Safety officer for EKCU and am currently studying for a Certificate in Credit Union Professional Conduct.

-Linzi Lange: Receptionist
+Linzi Lange: Member Services Admin

 I joined EKCU in November 2016, coming from a retail background.
 I am first in line to help the members with any account queries and most recently took on additional duties of loan officer in the short space of a year.
 I have increased my knowledge of credit unions over the past year by completing courses with the Association of British Credit Unions Ltd and I am keen to complete a qualification in Credit Union Professional Conduct within the next year.